chavacava/dbc4go/README.md

 `dbc4go` supports two contract syntaxes:
 1. _standard_ syntax, the one introduced in the previous sections, and
-2. _raw syntax_
+2. _raw_ syntax

 Both syntaxes have equivalent expressiveness power.
-The _doc friendly_ syntax lets `go` tools to render function and types contracts in a nicer and readable form.
+While the _raw_ syntax is easier/shorter to write, the _standard_ syntax lets `go` tools to render function and types contracts in a nicer and readable form.
-While the raw syntax is easier/shorter to write.

 <table>
 <tr>